Main page content

 6.1 Definition Phase and Preliminary Cost Expenditures.
 A Major Project is added to the CIP only after completion of the Definition Phase.

 a) Definition Phase – Each institution is expected to maintain a comprehensive and strategic capital projects list.
 In collaboration with the Office of Academic Affairs or the Office of Health Affairs, each institution will regularly review strategic priorities coordinated with the approved Campus Master Plan.
-Following confirmation that a specific project represents the highest strategic priority for the institution, the institution president may request approval from the appropriate Executive Vice Chancellor and the Chancellor to proceed with the Definition Phase for that project.
+Following confirmation that a specific project represents the highest strategic priority for the institution, the institution president shall request approval from the appropriate Executive Vice Chancellor and the Chancellor to proceed with the Definition Phase for that project.

 b) Approval to proceed with the Definition Phase authorizes procurement of professional services for design, engineering and pre-construction phase services, and expenditure of temporary funds of up to 5% of the preliminary TPC.